 - Greens, including spinach, kale, collards, turnip greens, and beet greens

 - Sweet peppers

 - Honeydew melon

 - Calcium-fortified soymilk

 - Alcohol—there is no safe limit in pregnancy

-- Limit caffeine—some experts say up to 12 ounces may ok
+- Caffeine—limit as possible; some experts say up to 12 ounces may ok

 - Cold cuts and soft cheese—these can contain the bacteria listeria that can harm your pregnancy